jollybully/gmail-summariser/README.md

 ## Requirements

 - Google Account (Gmail or Google Workspace)
-- Google Gemini API key (using Gemini Pro 1.5 model)
+- Google Gemini API key (using Gemini-2.0-Flash-001 model)
 - Google Apps Script environment

 ### Note on AI Model

-The script uses Gemini Pro 1.5 which provides significantly better email summarization compared to other models like Gemini Flash.
-The improvements include:
+The script uses Gemini-2.0-Flash-001 which provides excellent email summarization capabilities:

+- Fast response times (typically under 2 seconds)
-- More accurate identification of key points
+- Accurate identification of key points and action items
-- Better handling of email threads
+- Efficient handling of email threads
-- More reliable extraction of action items
-- Better filtering of email signatures and footers
+- Good filtering of email signatures and footers
+- Cost-effective for high-volume processing

+While Gemini Pro 1.5 is also supported, the Flash model provides a better balance of speed and accuracy for email summarization tasks.

 ## Security Notes